mozilla-services/readinglist/docs/api/resource.rst

 won't raise any conflict: the last call wins.

-For both updates and creation, you can bypass the automatic conflict resolution by adding a **If-Unmodified-Since** in your requests.
+For both updates and creation, you can bypass the automatic conflict resolution by adding a ``If-Unmodified-Since`` in your requests headers.

-In that case, you will get a 412 error if you try to create an article with an ``url`` or ``resolved_url`` that already exists in the database, or if you try to update an article that has been updated by another client in the interim.
+In that case, you will get a 412 error if :
+- you are trying to POST a collection and something was changed in the database in the interim.
+- you are trying to POST an article that was changed in the interim.

 Notice that if you add in the same batch two articles with conflicting urls, you will get the same behavior as described above, as the batch